DemyanBel/Web_application/README.md

 # Web_application
-This is a code for a web application that displays anime from the list with a rating of 7 and above, anime to watch.
+This is a web application of horror horror game texts, in which your choice leads you to one ending or another.

+The game is not finished yet)